Skip to main content

 Yes.
 All contractors are required to remain AbilityOne certified resellers.

-What additional discounts are included in OS4?
+Additional discounts included in OS4

 OS4 includes a Delivery Tier Discount structure.
 Percentage discounts are included on orders of $300 and more with some vendors.

-For a list of OS4 awarded vendors, visit Office Supply Fourth Generation Awarded Vendors.
+For a list of OS4-awarded vendors, visit Office Supply Fourth Generation Awarded Vendors.
 OS4 was a full and open competition, and extensive competition was received.
 Not every proposal submitted received an award.

 Print Page Email Page

-Last updated: Jun 17, 2025
+Last updated: Jul 30, 2025

 Top